Nelson Lakes National Park: History

 The lands and waters of Nelson Lakes National Park are of significance to many Māori nations partly because the waters of the lakes are important sources for the rivers running through various regions.
 These nations or iwi include: Ngāti Apa ki te Rā Tō, Ngāti Kuia, Rangitāne o Wairau, Ngāti Rārua, Ngāti Tama ki Te Tau Ihu, Ngāti Toa Rangatira and Te Atiawa o Te Waka-a-Māui and earlier, Ngāti Tūmatakōkiri.

 The colonial New Zealand Company claimed to have purchased a large area of the South Island including the area of the Nelson Lakes National Park in 1839, this was disputed and discredited in 1844.
 The disputed claims were settled in 1856, although the agreements were not honoured on the most part by the Crown and not all the iwi with interests were included in the settlement.
 The first national park in New Zealand was established in 1887.
 Pressure from Māori groups to preserve land and support amongst Pākehā advanced the national park movement.

 Nelson Lakes National Park was formed after the passing of the National Parks Act (1952) in 1956, also Fiordland (1952), Mount Cook (1953) and Urewera (1954) National Parks were created in the 1950s.

 Geography

 Nelson Lakes National Park covers some 1,019 km2.
-The park is centered at two large lakes, Rotoiti and Rotoroa, and is bounded to the west by the Alpine Fault.
-The park also includes the surrounding valleys (including Travers, Sabine, D'Urville and the upper reaches of the Mātakitaki).
+The park is centered at two large lakes, Rotoiti and Rotoroa, and their surrounding valleys and catchment areas (including Travers, Sabine and D'Urville rivers).
+The upper reaches of the Mātakitaki and Glenroy river valleys were added to the park in 1988.
+The park management plan divides the park into four management areas: St Arnaud, Travers Valley, Rotoroa and Marakitaki-Glenroy.

+The Alpine Fault cuts through the park in a northeast-to-southwest direction, passing through St. Arnaud township, the northern end of Lake Rotoiti and the southern end of Lake Rotoroa.